 Engineered wood is a traditional wood alternative.
 It’s made up of mostly wood with some additives to help make the finished product better.
 The additives make engineered wood fire-resistant, water-resistant, and safe from insects (a problem many people can have with wood siding).
-Additionally, engineered wood typically comes with extended warranty.
-The only downside to this type of siding is that unlike wood, it can’t be painted or stained.
+Additionally, engineered wood typically comes with an extended warranty.
+The only downside to this type of siding is that, unlike wood, it can’t be painted or stained.
 This means that switching it to another color can be a hassle.

 Cost: Engineered wood will, on average, cost around $5 – $10 per square foot.
 In some areas, you’ll find it to be slightly cheaper than wood, and in other areas, it is more expensive.

 Lifespan: The lifespan of this well-treated siding reaches around 20-30 years and comes with a good warranty in most cases.

 Another product that was created to imitate real wood is fiber-cement siding.
 This siding is a great option if you’re going for the look and feel of wood as it’s cheaper and offers many design variations.
 It can also be made to imitate brick and other materials.

 Cost: Because this product is heavy, it tends to be more expensive to install and transport.
 Expect to pay $15 or more per square foot.

 Lifespan: When properly installed, such siding is known to last up to 100 years or more.

 Metal siding is typically used in factories and industrial buildings.
 Although, it isn’t commonly used on houses, still, it can be a great option if you’re looking to have a modern and industrial look.
 This siding is more weather resistant and durable than most.
 It is also fire-resistant.